 Replacement cost for personal property: Without replacement cost coverage for personal property, it’s possible that you might only be paid pennies on the dollar for some of your belongings in a claim.
 Look for this option.

 Replacement cost roof coverage: This can be rare, but is usually worth the extra cost.
 A new roof can range from $5,000 up to $15,000.
-Prorated coverage can mean thousands of dollars in extra out-of-pocket expense in a covered claim.
+Prorated coverage can mean thousands of dollars in extra out-of-pocket expenses in a covered claim.
 Look for this option as well.

 Additional living expenses: It’s easy to underestimate the cost of living elsewhere if you are displaced from your home by tornado damage.
 In many cases, you can be forced to live elsewhere for several months.
 Opt for extended coverage for additional living expenses, including housing or hotels, the added cost of eating out and similar related expenses.